 Nearly every client we’ve worked with on an office build-out project, has eventually come to the conclusion that they need help with change management.
 Those that recognize the fact early on have the most success and the smoothest experience.
 Those that ‘see the light’ partway through the process, still have better chances at a positive outcome than those who brush off a change management initiative all together.

-We’ve got tips and tricks for the Change Management DIYer, but for those who already have a day job taking up 40+ hours of their time and attention, don’t be fooled into thinking initiating a major change is something to easily add to your overfull plate.
+For those who already have a day job taking up 40+ hours of their time and attention, don’t be fooled into thinking initiating a major change is something to easily add to your overfull plate.
 It’s a boatload of work, and this post is just the top layer of a complex, multifaceted process.
 So let us take on the heavy-lifting of change management, and leave the strategic planning and execution to the professionals.

 Interested in learning more or have questions about your upcoming office move?
 Connect with me for a free consultation!